theclosedbook/cisc475/Rex/README.txt

 Anticipation Of Change

-Change 1: Supporting Different Input/Output Formats (e.g., Markdown or HTML) Design v1 Impact:
-The original design would require extensive changes across multiple modules.
+Change 1: Supporting Different Input/Output Formats (e.g., Markdown or HTML) Design v1 Impact: The original design would require extensive changes across multiple modules.
 Format-specific code is scattered throughout the codebase:

-FindProblems and FindAnswers hardcode LaTeX patterns Output has LaTeX-specific knowledge embedded in its logic Almost every module would need modification to support new formats
+1.FindProblems and FindAnswers hardcode LaTeX patterns 2.Output has LaTeX-specific knowledge embedded in its logic 3.Almost every module would need modification to support new formats

 Design v2 Impact:
 In the new design, only the parser and writer modules would need to be modified:

-Create new parser classes implementing a common interface: MarkdownParser, HTMLParser Create new writer classes: MarkdownWriter, HTMLWriter Modify ExamApplication to select the appropriate parser and writer based on file extension The Exam, Question, and Answer classes would remain unchanged Change 2: Adding Support for Different Question Types (e.g., Fill-in-the-blank, Essay) Design v1 Impact:
+1.Create new parser classes implementing a common interface: MarkdownParser, HTMLParser2 2.Create new writer classes: MarkdownWriter, HTMLWriter 3.Modify ExamApplication to select the appropriate parser and writer based on file extension 4.The Exam, Question, and Answer classes would remain unchanged

-The original design assumes all questions are multiple-choice with the same LaTeX structure:
+Change 2: Adding Support for Different Question Types (e.g., Fill-in-the-blank, Essay) Design v1 Impact:The original design assumes all questions are multiple-choice with the same LaTeX structure:

-FindAnswers hardcodes the expectation of \begin{enumerate} and \item The randomization logic assumes all answers can be permuted Would require changes to at least 3-4 modules, with high risk of introducing bugs
+1.FindAnswers hardcodes the expectation of \begin{enumerate} and \item 2.The randomization logic assumes all answers can be permuted.

-Design v2 Impact:
+3.Would require changes to at least 3-4 modules, with high risk of introducing bugs

-The new design could be extended with minimal changes:
+Design v2 Impact:The new design could be extended with minimal changes:

-Create a QuestionType interface or abstract class Extend the Question class hierarchy with MultipleChoiceQuestion, EssayQuestion, etc.
+1.Create a QuestionType interface or abstract class 2.Extend the Question class hierarchy with MultipleChoiceQuestion, EssayQuestion, etc.
-Modify LaTeXParser to identify question types during parsing Update LaTeXWriter to handle formatting for different question types ExamRandomizer would need to check question type before attempting randomization Core modules remain intact
+3.Modify LaTeXParser to identify question types during parsing 4.Update LaTeXWriter to handle formatting for different question types 5.ExamRandomizer would need to check question type before attempting randomization 6.Core modules remain intact

 Change 3: Adding a GUI or Web Interface

-Design v1 Impact:
-The original design is tightly coupled to the processing flow and operates directly on text files:
+Design v1 Impact:The original design is tightly coupled to the processing flow and operates directly on text files:

-No separation between business logic and I/O operations Would require significant refactoring to separate concerns Character-based processing is difficult to integrate with a GUI
+1.No separation between business logic and I/O operations 2.Would require significant refactoring to separate concerns 3.Character-based processing is difficult to integrate with a GUI

-Design v2 Impact:
-The new design cleanly separates model, processing, and I/O:
+Design v2 Impact:The new design cleanly separates model, processing, and I/O:

-Create a new UI module that interacts with existing modules No changes needed to Exam, Question, or Answer classes LaTeXParser and LaTeXWriter already handle file operations separately from data model UI could directly manipulate the exam model before generating output
+1.Create a new UI module that interacts with existing modules 2.No changes needed to Exam, Question, or Answer classes 3.LaTeXParser and LaTeXWriter already handle file operations separately from data model 4.UI could directly manipulate the exam model before generating output